mabusaleha/LinearRegression/README.md

 The company wants to know:
 Which variables are significant in predicting the demand for shared bikes.
-How well those variables describe the bike demands Technologies Used numpy pandas matplotlib plotly seaborn statsmodels sklearn scipy
+How well those variables describe the bike demands
+##### Technologies Used:

+ numpy
+ pandas
+ matplotlib
+ plotly
+ seaborn
+ statsmodels
+ sklearn
+ scipy

 ##### Conclusions:
 1. We had a dataset with 510 records of data with the target and feature variables.